WELCOME TO MY INSTRUCTOR PAGE! IF YOU STILL HAVE QUESTIONS AFTER PERUSING THE INFORMATION AND LINKS HERE, Please CONTACT ME!

 ONLINE SPANISH IMPORTANT INFORMATION:

-1. Span 1A, Section 2012 and Spanish 1B, Section 3484 are both offered as totally online 5-unit classes for Spring 2018.
+1. Span 1A, Sections 1291 and 3136 are both offered as totally online 5-unit classes for Fall 2018.
 Expect to commit to at least FIFTEEN hours a week of learning and studying to be successful.
 Both sections will be taught in Canvas, the Learning Management System used for online courses at Columbia College.

-2. You can see the syllabi for Span 1A and Span 1B under Downloads on the left, in both Word and PDF versions.
+2. You can see the syllabus for Span 1A under Downloads on the left, in both Word and PDF versions.

 4. You MUST buy an access code for the E-text, Portales, where you will complete your learning activities.
 See your options for buying directly from the publisher at the link on the left under Resources.
 You will first have to register with VHL (and will use the same name and password to later log in to complete activities in Portales) before you see your options.

 You will have options for access code only or access code with a loose-leaf text.
 You DO NOT need a paper text but some people like to have one.
 There are two textbooks on reserve in the Columbia College library for student use and Portales includes an eCompanion or e-text, which is exactly the same as the paper text.
 If you plan to take Span 1B in the spring of 2019, the 24-month access code will be most cost-effective.
-If you only plan to take Span 1A or are enrolled in Span 1B, the 6-month access code will be sufficient.
+If you only plan to take Span 1A, the 6-month access code will be sufficient.

 BEFORE CLASS BEGINS: